 Benefits of Women Only Addiction Treatment

 Gender-specific treatment for women treats many different addictions and co-occurring disorders.
-This is vital as the majority of women battling addiction also suffer from a mental disorder.
+Dual diagnosis treatment is vital as the majority of women battling addiction also suffer from a mental health disorder.
 Treatment programs for women offer a more comfortable setting for those who may have suffered from sexual or physical abuse at the hands of a male.

-- Nurturing environment – Treatment centers that offer programs for women give a female the ability to talk openly and receive the support only other women can provide.
+- Nurturing environment – Treatment centers that offer a rehab program for women give a female the ability to talk openly and receive the support only other women can provide.
 This builds a support system that helps all women succeed in their sobriety.

 - Multidisciplinary approaches – Substance use disorder treatment centers understand that therapy for women needs to cover more profound issues than traditional treatment.
 Rehab centers like North Jersey Recovery Center offer many therapy options such as: